The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 As stated by Finextra, 41% of the 442 European banks part of a survey failed to meet the March 2019 deadline.
 They could not provide a testing environment to third-party service providers.

-This six month testing period before the September deadline was seen as critical for them to test the APIs that will connect them to banks and also key to pilot new services.
+Before the September deadline, this six-month testing period was seen as critical for them to test the APIs that will connect them to banks and key to pilot new services.

-During MONEY 2020 early June 2019, several speakers also pointed out that some banks and financial providers were clearly dragging their feet in handing over data to customers, arguing about their compliance and risk scenarios.
+At MONEY 2020 in June 2019, several speakers pointed out that some banks and financial providers were clearly dragging their feet in handing over data to customers, arguing about their compliance and risk scenarios.

 And it happened.

-The European Banking Authority (EBA) announcement (so-called Opinion), made last October, clearly showed that it has acknowledged that massive numbers of online merchants were not ready for this change.
+The European Banking Authority (EBA) announcement (so-called Opinion) clearly showed that it has acknowledged that massive numbers of online merchants were not ready for this change.

 The new deadline to implement Strong Customer Authentication (SCA) has been pushed back by fifteen months.
-It's enough time, according to the EBA, to make the expected developments.
+According to the EBA, it's enough time to make the expected developments.

 And yes, the coronavirus is adding another layer of complexity.